Master of Arts in Intercultural Studies (M.A.I.C.S.)

 1. A bachelor’s or higher degree from an accredited four-year university or seminary with a GPA of 2.67 (B- or 80%) or above.

-2. Converted and baptized for at least two years.
+2. Had been converted and baptized for at least two years.

-3. A demonstration of personal and spiritual maturity, with two recommendations from church pastors or leaders.
+3. A demonstration of maturity in personal and spiritual life, with two recommendations from church pastors or leaders.
+(Applicants in Mainland China must have at least one overseas referee and one church pastor to make recommendations).

 Program Requirements